lenmus/lomse/CONTRIBUTING.md

 ### Programming

 Lomse is a free open source project and contributions are welcome.
 Get involved in making it better!
-Any code submission must be under the terms of the BSD 2-clause license.
+Any code submission must be under the terms of the MIT license.

-Unsure where to begin contributing to lomse?
-You can start by looking through these issues:

-* [Beginner issues][beginner] - Issues labeled with `beginner` do not require deep knowledge of lomse internals so they are suitable for start contributing with code to this project.
-* [Help wanted issues][help-wanted] - To do or complete issues labeled as `help-wanted` I need help (advice, explanations or code) because I do not have enough knowledge for doing the task.
-Perhaps you have the knowledge and can help me!

 Here’s the suggested way for proposing a change to this project: